TabulateJarl8/calcplugins/README.md

 ## themegui
 Make themes with a Tkinter GUI.
 <br>
-**Note**: themegui currently has an issue that stops `ctrl + c` from working in the calculator because of Tkinter.
+**Note**: themegui currently has an issue that stops `ctrl + c` from working in the calculator because of Tkinter's inability to be multithreaded.
 Remove or disable the plugin to regain this functionality.